mobxjs/mobx/docs/analyzing-reactivity.md

 })
 ```

 Spy listeners always receive one object, which usually has at least a `type` field.
-The following events are emitted by default by spy.
+The following events are emitted by default by spy:

 | Type                            | observableKind | Other fields                                                   | Nested |
 | ------------------------------- | -------------- | -------------------------------------------------------------- | ------ |